 The best way to get to the Iguazu Falls is to get a cheap flight from Rio de Janeiro to Foz do Iguaçu, which takes 2 hours and 20 minutes.

-The best backpacker hostel in Foz do Iguaçu is the Concept Design Hostel & Suites.
+The best hostel in Foz do Iguaçu is the fabulous Concept Design Hostel & Suites.
 This popular place is clean, modern and cool, with a swimming pool and a tasty breakfast.
-For a special stay, one of the best hotels in Foz do Iguaçu is the Belmond Hotel das Cataratas.
+For a special stay, one of the best hotels in Foz do Iguaçu is the exceptional Belmond Hotel das Cataratas.
 Located right in front of the falls, it has exquisitely furnished rooms.
 Staff here can organise a tour of the falls outside of normal visitor hours.

 Day 21: Visit Iguazu Falls from the Brazil side